 - Purchase of personal items, including but not limited to any purchase that the cardholder cannot provide a bona fide UC business purpose.

-- Purchase of prohibited or unauthorized items, as defined on the Allowable Use list.
+- Purchase of prohibited or unauthorized items.

 - Splitting a transaction in order to bypass the transaction limit (per PPM 350-22).

-- Failure to notify US Bank of disputed items within 30 days of the statement date where the disputed item first appears.
+- Failure to notify US Bank of disputed items within 30 calendar days of the statement date where the disputed item first appears.

-2. Consequences for Card Program Violations
+Consequences for Card Program Violations

-- If the policies of the Card Program use are not met, a written notice will be issued via e-mail to the cardholder and the Fiscal Officer.
+- If the policies of the Card Program use are not met, a written notice will be issued via e-mail to the cardholder and the fiscal officer.
 The written notice serves as a first time warning.

-- If a second violation occurs for the same issue, the cardholder, Fiscal Officer, and the department’s Vice-Chancellor or Assistant Dean will receive notification of final warning before card privileges are suspended or revoked.
+- If a second violation occurs for the same issue, the cardholder, fiscal officer, and the department’s vice-chancellor or assistant dean will receive notification of final warning before card privileges are suspended or revoked.

-3. The card program administrator reserves the right to revoke card privileges of the cardholder and/or department at any time a violation has been confirmed per university policy (please reference BUS-43 for additional information).
+The card program administrator reserves the right to revoke card privileges of the cardholder and/or department at any time a violation has been confirmed per university policy (please reference BUS-43 for additional information).